mia-platform/distribution/modules/observability/logging-operator/README.md

 ## User customization

-After the installation a cluster admin may want to setup Logging, ClusterOutput, and ClusterFlow for automatically get logs in the cluster or leave the `admin` and `edit` users to set up Flow and Output for their namespaces indipendently.
+After the installation a cluster admin may want to setup Logging, ClusterOutput, and ClusterFlow for automatically get logs in the cluster or leave the `admin` and `edit` users to set up Flow and Output for their namespaces independently.

 [Here is the link to Logging Operator official repository]: https://github.com/kube-logging/logging-operator
 	"Logging Operator GitHub Repository"